prahalad12345/HoloQuadruped-Application/README.md

 ```

 Move the puppy_control2 folder (in the ROS folder of my github repo) to the catkin workspace and catkin make.Python Libraries used in the edge device is already provided with the quadruped.Mainly used packages are GPIO and OpenCV(for camera vision).
-Run the three ros files for each of the controller(You can also create a launch file for the three).
+Run the three ros files for each of the controller(You can also create a launch file for the three).Remove the catkin_ws folder in Assets.

 ```bash
 rosrun puppy_control2 actionsubscriber.py